 What do the best cine lenses have that regular lenses don't?
-If you’ve been brought up using modern DSLR lenses, then cine lenses might seem like a step back in time.
-No autofocus or image stabilization and often no direct link to the camera so you have to set the desired aperture on the lens itself.
+If you’ve been brought up using modern photographic glass, then cine lenses might seem like a step back in time.
+No autofocus, no image stabilization and often no electronic communication with the camera, so you have to set the desired aperture on the lens itself.

-Although you can use modern AF lenses on many cinema cameras, and other cameras for filmmaking, a properly-designed cine lens offers major advantages for filmmakers who more often than not use manual focus.
+Although you can use modern AF lenses on many of the best cinema cameras, and other cameras for filmmaking, a properly designed cine lens offers major advantages for filmmakers, who more often than not use manual focus.

-The aperture ring – more often called the iris - is stepless for greater precision and so there is no vibration or noise as you alter settings.
+The aperture (iris) ring is stepless and clickless, offering both greater precision and minimal vibration or noise as you alter settings.
 And instead of f-stops, cine lenses use the more accurate T-stops – which measure the actual light transmission as opposed to simply an equation (which means that some lenses labeled as, for example, f/1.4 don't actually transmit their billed amount of illumination to the sensor or film).

 10 best cine lenses for filmmaking